Are Clear Retainers Really The Best Type Of Retainers in 2024?

 Who are clear retainers suitable for?

 Clear retainers are suitable for anyone looking to wear them to maintain their straight teeth after braces.
-The invisibility of clear retainers is definitely a plus point, especially for younger patients who have braces and are conscious about their appearances.
+The invisibility of clear retainers is definitely a plus point, especially for younger patients who are conscious about their appearances.
 As mentioned, clear retainers may also be customised as a temporary solution to replace a missing tooth.

 However, it's essential to note that while clear retainers may be the preferred choice for many patients, they may not be suitable for everyone or every case.
-In some cases, particularly teeth that required more significant orthodontic corrections like severe rotations, or in young child patients where the jaw may be still developing, other types of retainers such as wire hawley retainers or fixed wire retainers may be more appropriate.
-Each type of retainer has its advantages and considerations, and patients need to consult with their dentist or orthodontist to determine the best option for their individual needs.
+In some cases, particularly teeth that required more significant orthodontic corrections like severe rotations, or in young child patients where the jaw may be still developing, other types of retainers such as wire Hawley retainers or fixed wire retainers may be more appropriate.
+Each type of retainer has its advantages and considerations and patients need to consult with their dentist or orthodontist to determine the best option for their individual needs.

 For patients who have severe grinding or clenching habits, a clear retainer may not be sufficient and may break prematurely.
 In such cases, your dentist might suggest that you get a mouth guard instead of a retainer for the upper or lower teeth, which can withstand the strong pressures for a longer time.